swiss-territorial-data-lab/proj-dqry/README.md

 │   │   ├── logs                                    # folder containing trained model
 │   │   │   └── model_*.pth                         # selected model at iteration
 │   │   ├── AoI
-│   │   │   ├── AoI_*.prj                           # AoI shapefile projection for a given year
+│   │   │   ├── swissimage_footprint_*.prj          # AoI shapefile projection for a given year
-│   │   │   ├── AoI_*.shp                           # AoI shapefile for a given year
+│   │   │   ├── swissimage_footprint_*.shp          # AoI shapefile for a given year
-│   │   │   └── AoI_*.shx                           # AoI shapefile indexes for a given year
+│   │   │   └── swissimage_footprint_*.shx          # AoI shapefile indexes for a given year
 │   └── input_trne                                  # training and evaluation inputs
 │       ├── tlm-hr-trn-topo.prj                     # shapefile projection of the labels
 │       ├── tlm-hr-trn-topo.shp                     # shapefile of the labels